 Understanding the Transition to College

-- It is important to maintain regular contact with your student, but also to allow space for your student to approach you and set the agenda for some of your conversations.
-Let your student know that you respect and support their right to make independent decisions and that you will serve as an advocate and an advisor when asked.
-Finally, recognize that is normal for your student to seek your help one day and reject it the next.
+- Be available, but not all of the time, for every small disappointment or problem.
+Our children have grown up in a time when they can access us (and us them) at any moment for any reason - and they do!
+Now is the time to allow them to experience rejection, figure out a plan B or how to find a new social group on their own.
+Let your student know that you respect and support their right to make independent decisions and that you will serve as an advisor when asked.
+Finally, recognize that it is normal for your student to seek your help one day and reject it the next.
 Such behavior can be confusing and exhausting for parents, so make sure to take care of yourself by talking about your feelings with your own support system.

 - Find out contact information for people involved in the various aspects of your student's college experience.
 If you have questions, or if a particular problem arises, call the appropriate person, but make sure to involve your student in a collaborative effort to address the problem.

 - Recognize that it is normal to have mixed feelings when your children leave home.
-Feelings of pain and loss often accompany separation from loved ones.
-It is also normal to feel a sense of relief when your children leave for college, and to look forward to some time alone, or with your significant other, or with your younger children.
+Feelings of grief, pain and loss often accompany separation from loved ones.
+It is also normal to feel a sense of relief when your children leave for college, and to look forward to some time alone, or with a significant other, or with your younger children.

 Services provided by the Gettysburg College Counseling Services